Americans stand trial in Japan, accused in Ghosn's escape - WTMJ

 AP Business Writer

-TOKYO (AP) — Two Americans who are charged with helping former Nissan chairman Carlos Ghosn flee Japan while he was facing accusations of financial misconduct agreed Monday they took part in a scheme for him to escape the country.
+TOKYO (AP) — Two Americans charged with helping former Nissan chairman Carlos Ghosn flee Japan while he was facing accusations of financial misconduct agreed Monday that they took part in a scheme for him to escape the country.

 Statements by Michael Taylor and his son, Peter, on the opening day of their trial in Tokyo suggest the pair don’t plan to fight charges of assisting a criminal.
 That carries a possible penalty of up to three years in prison.

+The Taylors appeared calm as they were led into the courtroom in handcuffs, with ropes tied around their waists.

+They said little except to answer the judge’s questions, such as “Yes, your honor,” and “I hear you well,” when asked about simultaneous interpreting relayed through headphones.

-Prosecutors read out a statement accusing Michael Taylor, a former Green Beret, and Peter Taylor of arranging to hide Ghosn in box for musical equipment.
-It was loaded onto a jet in the western city of Osaka that flew him to Lebanon via Turkey in December 2019.
-“You helped him escape,” the statement said.
+Prosecutors read out a statement accusing Michael Taylor, a former Green Beret, and Peter Taylor of arranging to hide Ghosn in a box for musical equipment.
+It was loaded onto a private jet that flew him from the western city of Osaka to Lebanon via Turkey in December 2019.

+Ryozo Kitajima, one of the prosecutors, said Peter Taylor met with Ghosn at a hotel several times in 2019 and introduced Ghosn to his father.
+He said Peter Taylor also received $562,500 in two transfers to pay for chartering the jet and other expenses.
+Peter Taylor arranged for Ghosn to change his clothing at a Tokyo hotel.
+His father and another man, George-Antoine Zayek later accompanied Ghosn to the Osaka airport, Kitajima said.

-Peter Taylor said in a statement to a Massachusetts court in January that he met Ghosn in 2019 in Japan to pitch his digital marketing company to help repair Ghosn’s tarnished reputation.
+Peter Taylor told a Massachusetts court in January that he met Ghosn in 2019 in Japan to pitch his digital marketing company to help repair Ghosn’s tarnished reputation.
 He said Ghosn asked him to bring him gifts, food and DVDs from his wife, and to deliver gifts, including to relatives in Lebanon.

 Peter Taylor said he left Japan for Shanghai on Dec.
 29, 2019, and was not in Japan when Ghosn is accused of fleeing.
-He denied he was in touch with his father at that time, according to a document from the Massachusetts District Court.
+He denied he was in touch with his father at that time, court documents say.

-Monday’s prosecution statement said a third person, George-Antoine Zayek, helped Michael Taylor with the luggage that Ghosn hid inside.
-Zayek has not been arrested.

-Ghosn has said he fled Japan while out on bail because he did not expect to get a fair trial.
-More than 99% of criminal cases in Japan result in convictions.

 No Japanese executives have been charged in the scandal at Nissan, Yokohama-based manufacturer of the Leaf electric car, March subcompact and Infiniti luxury models.